Ronin poster

 The inciting incident occurs at 15 minutes when Sam exposes Spence as a fraud who can't handle a weapon properly, forcing Deirdre to remove him from the team.
 The comfortable setup is disrupted—competence and trust are immediately questioned, raising the stakes and tension before the mission even begins..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The team executes the highway ambush to steal the briefcase.
+This reveals the protagonist's commitment to The team executes the highway ambush to steal the briefcase.
 Gunfire erupts, the plan goes sideways, and they successfully seize the case—but it's a violent, chaotic threshold into the deadly world of the job.
 There's no turning back now., moving from reaction to action.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, During the ambush at the skating rink, Vincent is shot and mortally wounded while protecting Deirdre.
 The team's emotional anchor dies.
-Sam loses his closest ally and friend—the literal "whiff of death" and the story's darkest moment., indicates the protagonist at their lowest point.
+Sam loses his closest ally and friend—the literal "whiff of death" and the story's darkest moment., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 Sam synthesizes everything he's learned: the case never mattered, only loyalty and honor do.
 He chooses to save Deirdre and stop Seamus, combining his tradecraft skills with Vincent's lesson about choosing the right side.
 He acts not for money, but for principle., demonstrating the transformation achieved throughout the journey.